 Pocket quadcopters like this DHD D1 are appreciated because they are affordable and extremely portable.
-For beginners I always recommend to start with small and inexpensive models.
+For beginners, I always recommend starting with small and inexpensive models.
 Crashes always happen and it’s not a good idea to throw out the window a $500 model.

 There are many interesting micro quadcopters on the market and is a tough decision, especially for newbies, which one worth more.
-On my Qadcopter reviews section you can read more about few of them.
-I hope that will give you at least some suggestion regarding which model fits more for you.
+On my Quadcopter reviews section, you can read more about a few of them.
+I hope that will give you at least some suggestions regarding which model fits more for you.

 I found on the internet many DHD D1 reviews, some of them are very good, made by professional writers so it is hard to add something new.
-Anyway, as usual I will try to do my best to reveal many useful information regarding this product.
+Anyway, as usual, I will try to do my best to reveal a lot of useful information regarding this product.

 DHD D1 mini drone features and specs

 - Headless flight mode;

 My 6-year-old son is very happy when I receive small multi-rotors for review because he expects to test and fly them together to me.
 I let him play on his own only with the small ones because those tiny 2-3cm propellers can’t do any harmful injuries.

 The DHD D1 is packed well in a transparent plastic box that reveals only the aircraft, the remote controller, and all other accessories are hidden in the bottom of the box.
 My first impression holding it in my hand was: WOW, this is damn small.
 It is even smaller than my other pocket quadcopter, the FQ777-124.